ululab/strapi-keys/README.md

 ![image](https://github.com/ululab/strapi-keys/assets/92667330/33d53b0f-5853-4005-a8de-43a59a8ea81d)

 ## Settings (automatic)
-In the Strapi package.json file the "strapi-keys" command is added in the "script" field:
+After installation, the "strapi-keys" command is automatically added to the "script" field in the Strapi package.json file:
 ```json
 {
   "scripts": {